-The company expects to create 5,000 jobs directly and indirectly.
+The center envisages an investment of US$100 million over two years and expects to create 5,000 jobs directly and indirectly

 Latin American e-commerce giant, Mercado Libre, today inaugurated its first distribution center in Chile.
 The center envisages an investment of US$100 million over two years and expects to create 5,000 jobs directly and indirectly.